HarshitPachori/HarshitPachori/README.md

  <h3>Glad to see you here!</h3>

 ####  I am Harshit Pachori, 2nd year CSE student.
-I love exploring new technologiesand building cool automation projects.
+I love exploring new technologies and building cool automation projects.
 I also like to meet new peoples and work with them.   ####